 In the 1-meter diving, Ogawa captured first place with a score of 537.65.
 Lucas Bumgarner of Emory University (Ga.) finished second with 515.75 point, Connor Pennington of Springfield College (Mass.) third with 501.15, Daniel Valmassei of Trinity University (Texas) fourth with 497.70 and Jacob Burris of Albion College (Mich.) fifth with 480.75.

-Wilke, UW-Oshkosh's first participant at the NCAA Championship since 2012, helped UW-Oshkosh score five points in the team competition.
+Wilke, UW-Oshkosh's first participant at the NCAA Championship since 2012, helped the Titans score five points in the team competition.

 Denison University (Ohio) totaled 562.5 points to successfully defend its team title.
 Emory University, which won the 2017 title, finished second with 447.5 points while Kenyon College (Ohio) placed third with 447, Johns Hopkins University (Md.) fourth with 300 and Washington University in St. Louis (Mo.) fifth with 221.